WillGJohle/WillGJohle/README.md

 - 👀 I’m interested in: Lots of things.
 - 🌱 I’m currently learning: Some interesting stuff.
 - 💞️ I’m looking to collaborate on: Nothing, at the moment, I'll update this when that changes.
-- 📫 How to reach me: Don't.
+- 📫 How to reach me: Discord: GMail: liam.johle@gmail.com
 - 😄 Pronouns:
 - ⚡ Fun fact: I would rather you all don't know a lot about me.